croessner/nauthilus-website/docs/configuration/index.md

 Nauthilus includes several experimental features that are under active development:

 * **Machine Learning Enhanced Brute Force Detection**: A neural network approach to enhance the rule-based brute force detection system.
-This feature is configured in the `brute_force::neural_network` section.
+This feature is configured in the `brute_force::neural_network` section. **Deprecated Feature**: This functionality has been dropped in version 1.8.0 and is no longer available.

 To enable experimental machine learning features, set the `NAUTHILUS_EXPERIMENTAL_ML` environment variable to `true`.